department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 One participant **wanted to see what the specific presumptive conditions are**, which aren't on the page.
 More specifically, they wanted to know what conditions are covered for which location(s) in what timeframe.

 #### RECOMMENDATIONS:
-1. In or near the description of presumptive conditions on the R1-1 page, consider adding a note or link about where to find a list of specific conditions (on the R1-2 page) so that users will know where to find them.
+1. In or near the description of presumptive conditions on the R1-1 page, consider adding a note or link about where to find a list of specific conditions (on the R1-2 page).
 Nothing on the current R1-1 page indicates that you will be able to see presumptive conditions after you click the "Learn what to do next" link.

 #### User feedback on the R1-2 "Apply for VA benefits now" results page
 **Three participants read the 3 jump links at the top of the page as CTA's** (calls to action) and puzzled over which one to select because there wasn't any explanatory text around them.
 The links said *File a  claim for disability compensation* and *Apply for VA health care*.
 One of the 3 people scrolled down the page and noticed that they matched the headers on the page, and so guessed that they were jump links to the headers.
 The other 2 people figured it out when they clicked on one of them and remained on the same page.